-Relocation, under the Custody Statute in Pennsylvania, occurs when a parent, whether or not there is a Custody Order, decides that he or she wishes to move, with a minor child, such a distance from his or her current home, which “significantly impairs the ability of a non-relocating party to exercise custodial rights”.
-In October of 2012, HB 1639 became the law and a formal procedure was established, which must be followed in these cases.
+Child Relocation in Pennsylvania is subject to a formal legal procedure that was established in October of 2012.
+“Relocation,” under the Custody Statute in Pennsylvania, occurs when a parent, whether or not there is a Custody Order, decides that he or she wishes to move with a minor child, such a distance from his or her current home, and that move significantly impairs the ability of a non-relocating party to exercise custodial or visitation rights.

 A party may agree with the Relocation and an agreement may be drafted and signed; or

 The Parents May Mediate or Engage in the Collaborative Process to Resolve Child Relocation Issues

 The parties can decide to participate in Mediation or a Collaborative process to address the issues outside of Court and arrive at an understanding.

 Can I Move With My Child Without Permission in PA?

 What if I just leave and I don’t follow this process?

 The other parent will likely file an Emergency Custody Petition with the Court and endeavor to obtain a Court Order that the child be returned to the PA county where the child previously resided.

 In other words, if you intend to move with your child in PA or from PA, consult with an experienced child relocation and child custody attorney who can help you make sure it is done correctly and you get the outcome you want.
 Relocation is a very nuanced and technical process.
 It is best to engage a family lawyer who has considerable experience in relocation.

 In PA, How Far Can a Parent Move With Joint Custody?